 Instagram is probably the best of these networks.
 Since it’s a photography (and video) site, people don’t go there to rant and rave and be mean.
 They go there to brag about what an awesome time they had at your bar…and to take pictures of those gorgeous cocktails your bartender (or mixologist) makes.

-How Can I Use Socialdraft to Manage My Bar’s Social Media?
+How Can I Manage My Bar’s Social Media?

-1. Schedule Your Social Media posts: You can use Socialdraft to schedule posts to Facebook, Instagram, Pinterest, LinkedIn, and Twitter.
+1. Schedule Your Social Media posts: Schedule posts to Facebook, Instagram, Pinterest, and Twitter.
 This is a great thing to do say on a Monday afternoon when it’s not too busy at the bar.
-Sit down for say 15 minutes and schedule 1-2 weeks worth of content.
+Sit down for say 15 minutes and schedule 1-2 weeks’ worth of content.

-5. Find Local Clients: Check out our amazing Instagram search.
+4. Find Local Clients: Use Instagram search.
 It will help you identify people in your area, who you can interact with in order to make them into customers.

-7. Repost from Instagram to All Your Social Networks: Yup.
-Look for images that people post at your bar and easily share them with ALL your social media accounts.
+6. Repost from Instagram to All Your Social Networks: Yup.
+Look for images that people post at your bar and share them with ALL your social media accounts… of course with the customer’s consent.